oracle/node-oracledb/doc/api.md

 The `sessionCallback` function is invoked before `pool.getConnection()` returns if the requested tag is not identical to the actual tag of the pooled connection.
+The best practice recommendation is to set the tag in the callback function where the callback changes session state.
+If required, a tag can be set anytime prior to closing the connection.
+To clear a connection's tag set `connection.tag` to an empty string.

 When node-oracledb is using Oracle Client libraries 12.2 or later, then node-oracledb uses 'multi-property tags' and the tag string must